bhanumagham/airflow/README.md

 I created this repo using the Astronomer Quick Airflow Setup for local testing of Airflow Dags and other projects.
 Below is the quick tips and other info for Astro CLI.

-I will reorganize the project structure late, but for nw this is great to get started.
+I will reorganize the project structure later, but for n0w this is great to get started.

 Project Contents
 ================